Home Table of Contents Previous Chapter Next Chapter

 True Democracy: The Demos, the Fourth Branch of Government

-This work presents new definitions for the word demos.
+This book presents new definitions for the word demos.
 The principal new definition is as follows:

-A demos is a direct democracy branch of government, a nationwide electronic network, in which all of-age, mentally-competent citizens directly deliberate, vote, and achieve consensus on a fixed set of a nation’s key economic and electoral issues, setting limits within which the government and the nation must function and electing to the representative branches of the government bodies of officeholders that demographically resemble and truly represent the entire body of citizens.
+A demos is a direct democracy branch of a government consisting of a nationwide electronic network in which an electorate consisting of all of-age, able citizens practices consensus democracy by deliberating, voting, and achieving consensus on a fixed set of a nation’s key economic and electoral issues, setting economic values the government and the nation must use as they function and electing to the representative branches of the government bodies of officeholders that demographically resemble the entire electorate and truly represent the entire body of citizens.

 A less precise but simpler definition of the word demos for a tiny dictionary might read:

-In the preceding definition of a demos, the phrase all of-age, mentally-competent members of the populace could be variously interpreted.
+In the principal definition of the word demos, the phrase all of-age, able citizens could be variously interpreted.
 Of-age could be given various meanings by different cultures.
 An age somewhere within the second half of a person’s teens seems most appropriate.

-Instead of mentally-competent one could say mentally-capable or mentally-able.
-This does not mean that a person would have to pass any kind of mental or competency tests to be eligible for membership in the demos electorate, but only that the person has not been legally, medically, and validly declared to be mentally insane or incompetent, for example, someone who was a babbling idiot and was quite incapable of voting or someone who was comatose.
+The word able in the definition does not mean that a person would have to pass any kind of mental or other tests to be eligible for membership in the demos electorate, but only that the person is physically and mentally able to vote, e.g., the person is not comatose or a babbling idiot quite incapable of voting.
+Such determination is, of course, a legal decision that must be honestly made for medical not political or other reasons such as mere personal inconvenience.

 In this book the term citizens is defined in the very broadest sense to include as much of a nation’s population as humanly and rationally possible.
 In America the term citizen includes all American born and naturalized citizens including those who are currently traveling or residing outside the country and excludes all foreign visitors, students, and others.
-As discussed earlier, America’s great shame is its disfranchisement of some of its citizens.
-That error should be corrected immediately.
-The body of citizens that participates in the demos is usually referred to as the electorate, the members of the demos, or even simply the demos.
+The body of citizens that participates in the demos may be referred to as the electorate, the members of the demos, or even simply the demos.

 The demos consensus and, therefore, society’s social contract would be dynamic, its current state slowly evolving over time.
 The existence of a peacefully evolving and responsive social contract consented to by the widest possible electorate voting within a demos would reduce the need for and likelihood of revolution.

-The relationship of the demos to the other branches of government and to society as a whole would be this: Its current consensus would be our current social contract which, within its limited sphere of power, would set some limits or parameters within which government, business and industry, and private individuals would have to function as they went about their daily business and lives.
-By amending the constitution it could be made unconstitutional for government to violate the social contract.
+The relationship of the demos to the other branches of government and to society as a whole would be this: Its current consensus would be our current social contract which, within its limited sphere of power, would set some economic values that government, business and industry, and private individuals would have to use as they went about their daily business and lives.
+By amending the Constitution it could be made unconstitutional for government to violate the social contract.
 By the creation of appropriate laws it could be made illegal for business and individuals to violate the social contract.

 Home Table of Contents Previous Chapter Next Chapter Top of Page